 Account takeover fraud that targets banks and fintechs is especially lucrative for fraudsters due to the enormous amounts of monetary value these institutions deal with.
 Financial account takeover not only enables fraudsters to strike big – due to the value of assets in these accounts – the potential to use them for multiple other types of fraud is also immense.

 To execute account takeover attacks, fraudsters require valid user credentials.
 These inputs are harvested through account enumeration, account validation, credential stuffing, and social engineering.
 In the case of financial institutions and fintechs, email IDs are not used as usernames.
 Therefore, fraudsters generally rely on social engineering to elicit the required information that can fuel financial account takeover attacks.
 They use phishing and vishing to manipulate users into sharing their personal information.
 Fraudsters also send out emails, purportedly from providers that customers have an existing relationship with in order to create panic and redirect them to a malicious webpage to harvest identity data at scale.

-Commoditised tools, including bots and scripts, are easily available on the internet, which make it possible for fraudsters to execute such attacks at scale with the least possible investments.
-Furthermore, being creative, fraudsters use all possible measures to reduce investments and maximize ‘profits’.
+Commoditized tools, including bots and scripts, are easily available on the internet, which make it possible for fraudsters to execute such attacks at scale with the least possible investments.
+Furthermore, being creative, fraudsters use all possible measures to reduce investments and maximize 'profits'.
 They mobilize their resources and use a mix of automation, bots, and human labor to increase the returns.
-This makes account takeover attacks a lucrative ‘business’ opportunity for fraudsters that cause losses worth millions of dollars every year to businesses.
-In the first half (H1) of 2021, 285 million account takeover attacks were detected and stopped on the Arkose Labs network.
+This makes account takeover attacks a lucrative 'business' opportunity for fraudsters that cause losses worth millions of dollars every year to businesses.

 Multiple ways to monetize an attack